Figfy's target customer

 - Clear target definition: Off-the-shelf product, non-enterprise customers, and an active partner ecosystem.

-- Market validation: SMB buyers want speed, predictability, and trusted ecosystems; marketplaces at scale already prove the model. [oai_citation:30‡G2 Research Hub](https://research.g2.com/hubfs/2024-buyer-behavior-report.pdf)
+- Market validation: SMB buyers want speed and transparency; ecosystems at scale prove it.

 Quick Qualification Checklist

-- Do >70% of your new customers configure common patterns rather than build net-new features?
+- Do most of your new customers configure common patterns rather than build net-new features?

-- Do you have (or can you quickly recruit) multiple capable partners per key use case?
+- Do you have (or can you recruit) multiple capable partners per key use case?

-If you answered “yes” to two or more, you’re likely in the sweet spot for implementation innovation and we'd love to chat with you!
+If you answered “yes” to two or more, you’re in the sweet spot for implementation innovation.